Xiaodong

 [0060] X-ray photoelectron spectroscopy (XPS) spectra of the

-state of as-coated MnO2 shells on ZTO nanowire cores.
-Mn 2p
+oxidation state of as-coated MnO2 shells on ZTO nanowire cores.

-spectrum showed that the binding energy peaks of Mn 2p3/2 and Mn
+Mn 2p spectrum showed that the binding energy peaks of Mn 2p3/2

-is in good agreement with the previously reported peak binding
+respectively, which is in good agreement with the previously

-energies ([Delta]E) of the Mn 3s peaks caused by multiplet
+separation of peak energies ([Delta]E) of the Mn 3s peaks caused

-MnO2/ZTO/CMF hybrid composite electrode showed a separated energy
+The as-prepared MnO2/ZTO/CMF hybrid composite electrode showed a

-of 4.7 eV for the Mn 3s doublet, which suggests that the oxidation
+separated energy of 4.7 eV for the Mn 3s doublet, which suggests

 Supporting Information: Cyclic